lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

     )

 You may not always want to train for exactly 100 epochs with the default settings.
-The docker container is a wrapper around the lightly Python package.
+The Lightly worker is a wrapper around the lightly Python package.
 Hence, for training and embedding the user can access all the settings from the lightly command-line tool.